Topographical Paintings

 Frank Dillon studied at the Royal Academy Schools and as a private pupil of the eminent English vedute painter James Holland (1799-1870).
 In 1850 he made his debut at the Royal Academy, and subsequently became a regular exhibitor at all the major London and provincial venues.
 Frank Dillon was elected a full member of both the Royal Institute of Painters in Water Colour and the Royal Institute of Oil Painters.

-- Discover more about 'Authentic Orientalism & the Art of Frank Dillon' at the News & Articles page.
+- Discover more about 'Frank Dillon and the Orientalist Landscape' at the News & Articles page.

 Artists: